Document AI MCP Server

 see it in action

-Merge & assemble
+Merge and assemble

-Stitch hundreds of docs into audit‑ready reports.
+Stitch hundreds of documents into audit‑ready reports.

 see it in action

-OCR & PDF/A‑UA
+OCR and PDF/A‑UA

 Multi‑language OCR and accessible archival formats.